microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

     ![A generated Alert email.](media/ex6_image024.png "An Alert Email is generated")

-23. From the Azure Portal navigate back to your resource group, then select the **oilwells-logging-[YOUR INIT]** Log Analytics instance.
+23. From the Azure Portal navigate back to your resource group, then select the **oilwells-logging-[YOUR INIT]** Log Analytics workspace instance.

 24. In the blade menu, in the **General** section, select **Logs**.